Yankees vs. Rays MLB Betting Odds, Trends & Prediction

 Tampa is 5-5 SU in their last 10 games against New York.

-The total has gone under in 3 of the last 5 home games for the Rays.
+The total has gone under in 3 of the last 5 home games for the Tampa.

 Yankees vs. Rays MLB BETTING PREDICTION